 You could choose one of the two methods below to make shaping the dough easier.

 A light coating of flour will make handling the dough easier

 After dividing the dough into balls at step 12, dip the dough into flour shaking off the excess, then use both hands to shape the dough into a ball.

 Work with a cold dough

 Make the dough up to step 11 and instead of allowing the dough to rise in a warm area, place it in the fridge overnight.
 The next day, divide the cold dough into 15 even sized pieces and shape into balls.

 Allow the dough balls to double in size before baking.
 This could take about 3-4 hours because, the dough is cold and needs to come back up to room temperature.

 Step 13 – About 15 minutes before baking preheat the oven to 180°C (350°F)

 Just before baking brush the tops of the buns will a little egg white beaten with 1 tablespoon of water.
-This will give a nice crust to the buns,
+This will give thin a nice crust.

 Tip: If the buns look like they are browning too quickly, and this can happen because of the brown sugar in the buns.
 Loosely cover with a piece of foil and continue to bake until cooked.